iherath/msu_site1/About Us.md

 				<header class="major">
 					<h3>Bosith Weerasinghe - Co-Public Relations Coordinator</h3>
 				</header>
 				<p>Bosith is an undergraduate student at the University of Maryland, College Park where he studies Psychology while on a pre-medical pathway.
 He is a member of the College Park Scholars program, more specifically their Justice and Legal Thought branch.
-He has shadowed various doctors, and interned at the FDA.
+He has shadowed various doctors and interned at the FDA.
 At the FDA he actively assisted his mentors in their project which tested the harmfulness of swabcaps by writing the protocol for the study.
-In his free time he loves playing basketball and playing the drums</p>
+In his free time, he loves playing basketball and playing the drums.</p>
 			</div>
 		</div>
 	</section>